Forage Fish

 Key Vital Sign Indicator Results

-• In 2023, the 4-year average spawning biomass for the Other Stocks Complex exceeded 14,000 metric tons for the first time in this time series.
-This high average is the result of high spawning biomass in 2020 and 2023, and about average spawing biomass in 2021 and 2022.
-The Other Stocks Complex consists of all Puget Sound herring stocks other than Cherry Point and Squaxin Pass.
+• In 2024, the 4-year average spawning biomass for the Other Stocks Complex declined by almost 2,000 metric tons to about 12,700 metric tons.
+This is still a relatively high average compared to the last two decades as the result of the high spawning biomass in 2023, and the about average spawning biomass in 2021, 2022, and 2024.
+(The Other Stocks Complex consists of all Puget Sound herring stocks other than Cherry Point and Squaxin Pass.)
 In contrast, the 4-year averages of the genetically distinct Cherry Point and Squaxin Pass stocks remain well below their baselines.
-Therefore, our conclusion about progress of Pacific Herring stocks in Puget Sound remains “Mixed.”
+Therefore, our conclusion about progress of Pacific Herring stocks in Puget Sound remains as “Mixed Results."

 Contributing Partners